Terminatorjjjjj/NTUEE-DCLAB-Materials/lab3/README.md

 Try to figure it out from the *power down modes* register of WM8731.

 # Requirements
-The lab is very free.
-The only requirements are:
+Lab requirements are:

 * Implement a audio recorder/player with 16-bit resolution with FPGA, which should be able to record for 30 seconds.
 * You have to support 2x\~8x faster and 2\~8x slower play mode as well.
 * For slow play mode, you have to support piecewise-constant and linear interpolation (You should have learned that in Signal and System).
-You have to demo that with an oscilloscope (You can use a 3.5mm double male cable).

 ## Bonus
 You can record for 30 minutes with the SDRAM or build GUI with the touch panel.